trevex/dogcat/README.md

 # `dogcat`

+> [!NOTE]
+> I recently talked about Platform Engineering at a conference, you can find the slides [here](docs/a-story-about-platform-engineering.pdf).

 Dogcat is a complex demo trying to illustrate an application delivery process involving both the development team, but also a platform team providing an internal developer platform (IDP).